-10-day Mohare to Mardi Himal via Khopra ridge trek is scenic-unspoiled trekking in Nepal.
-The trek passes through pastoral villages, paddy fields and jungles hide and sink with wildlife and mountains.
-So, enjoy gorgeous view of Annapurna, Dhaulagiri, Manaslu and Mt Fishtail with the Sunrise and Sunset view from Poon Hill, Muldai Hill and Badal Danda.
-Mardi Himal, Mahare Danda and Khopra ridge is a hidden paradise in Annapurna region.
-You will be staying at community run home stay and tea houses in a peaceful environments of Annapurna.
-It is an ideal trek to get a different taste of trekking in Nepal.
-Please email us at [email protected] and call or leave message on WhatsApp at +977 9851023742 to book Mohare Danda to Mardi Himal via Khopra ridge trek package in 2023/2024.
+Mohare to Mardi Himal Trek via Khopra Trek-19 days is a scenic and unspoiled trekking in Nepal.
+You trek to pastoral villages, paddy fields and jungles hide and sink with wildlife and mountains.
+You will enjoy gorgeous view of Annapurna, Dhaulagiri, Manaslu and Mt Fishtail with the Sunrise and Sunset view from Poon Hill, Muldai Hill and Badal Danda.
+Mardi Himal to Mahare Danda and Khopra ridge trek is a hidden paradise in Annapurna region.
+You will be staying at community run home stay and tea houses on the treks.
+It is an ideal trek to get a different taste of trekking to ABC, EBC and Langtang.
+Please email us at missionecotreknepal@gmail.com and call or leave message on WhatsApp at +977 9851023742 to book and confirm 19-day Mohare Danda to Mardi Himal and Khopra ridge trek cost and departures on your request dates for 2023/2024.

 Trek Name: Mohare Khopra Mardi Himal Trek